awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-configuration-changes.md

     "WarmEnabled": true,
     "WarmType": "ultrawarm1.large.search"
    },
-   "DryRun": true
+   "DryRun": true,
+   "DryRunMode": "Verbose"
 }
 ```

-The request returns the type of deployment the change will cause but doesn't actually perform the update:
+The request runs a validation check and returns the type of deployment the change will cause but doesn't actually perform the update:

 ```
 {